Analog-Labs/timechain/README.md

       --base-path  /tmp/validator1 \
       --chain   timechain-staging-raw.json \
       --bootnodes  /ip4/<your-bootnode-ip>/tcp/30333/p2p/<your-bootnode-peerid> \
       --port 30336 \
       --ws-port 9947 \
       --rpc-port 9936 \
       --name  validator1 \
       --validator
   ```
 * [Insert session keys](https://substrate.dev/docs/en/tutorials/start-a-private-network/customchain#add-keys-to-keystore)

+## Upcoming features
+* Update the time-chain with Proof of time consensus protocol.
-* Attract enough validators from community in waiting
+* Attract enough validators from community.
-* Enable governance, and remove sudo
+* Enable governance, and remove sudo.
-* Enable transfer and other functions
+* Enable transfer and other functions.
+* Add XCEDT for cross-chain event data transfer.
+* Smart Contact SDK.
+* Update the time-chain to give proper support to publisher and subscriber so that a user can easily publish time data on chain and use it by subscribing the chain data.